vinodc/gitlab-webhook-branch-deployer/README.md

 ## gitlab-webhook-branch-deployer

-Clones and maintains directories with the latest version of code in a branch.
+Clones and maintains directories with the latest contents of a branch.

 ### Usage

 ```$ ./gitlab-webhook.py --port 8000 git@github.com:vinodc/gitlab-webhook-branch-deployer.git /home/vinod/gwbd```

-This will run the process and listen on port 8000 for POST requests from Gitlab that correspond to the repository ```vinodc/gitlabe-webhook-branch-deployer```.
+This will run the process and listen on port 8000 for POST requests from Gitlab that correspond to the repository ```vinodc/gitlab-webhook-branch-deployer```.
 When it receives a request, it will clone the branches that were
 indicated as having been updated to the directory ```/home/vinod/gwbd```.

 It will ignore any branch with a '/' in it's name.
 This is intentional, to allow for feature branches or similar that will not be cloned.